Lower San Joaquin River Project

 The dryland levee along Ten Mile Slough is the first reach of design and construction (TS_30_L).
 Work includes improving approximately 1 mile of levee by installing a seepage cutoff wall, re-grading the levee prism to a more stable condition, and installing rock slope protection to prevent erosion.

 Levee degrade and construction will begin in mid-April 2025 and be completed by October 2026.
-Vegetation removal in preparation for construction will be conducted October 17 - November 1, 2024.
-Property owners living next to or near the Tenmile Slough levee in Brookside – especially in the vicinity of Rockwood and Vintage Circles – will notice increased traffic on the levee crown between the hours of 8 a.m. and 5p.m. during the work period.
+Property owners living next to or near the Tenmile Slough levee in Brookside – especially in the vicinity of Rockwood and Vintage Circles – will notice increased traffic on the levee crown between the hours of 7a.m. and 7 p.m., Monday through Friday, during the work period.
 Please be cautious of project-related traffic and stay out of restricted areas.

 Draft Supplemental Environmental Impact Report